-Facebook Container is a Firefox add-on that helps you set boundaries with Facebook.
-This extension creates a boundary between Facebook sites (including Instagram and Messenger) and the rest of the web to limit where Facebook can track you.
+Facebook Container is a Firefox extension that helps you set boundaries with Facebook.
+This add-on creates a boundary between Facebook sites (including Instagram and Messenger) and the rest of the web to limit where Facebook can track you.

 Table of Contents

 - 1 How does Facebook Container work?